 In this tutorial, I’m going to show you how to quickly mirror an existing image using the reflect tool and how to activate the live mirror as you draw.

 Table of Contents

-You can use the Reflect Tool (O) to make a mirrored image in Adobe Illustrator following the steps below.
+You can use the Reflect Tool (keyboard shortcut O) to make a mirrored image in Adobe Illustrator by following the steps below.

 Step 1: Open the image in Adobe Illustrator.